laravel/docs/validation.md

 <a name="a-note-on-nested-attributes"></a>
 #### A Note On Nested Attributes

-If your HTTP request contains "nested" parameters, you may specify them in your validation rules using "dot" syntax:
+If the incoming HTTP request contains "nested" field data, you may specify these fields in your validation rules using "dot" syntax:

     $request->validate([
         'title' => 'required|unique:posts|max:255',